Rare & Sensitive Species

 Peregrine Falcons are found throughout North America but are not common anywhere.
 Plumage varies distinctly between adults and juveniles.
 Adults have dark heads with dark mustache marks that contrast sharply with black streaking on white underparts.
 Juveniles have darker underparts such that the black streaking is not quite as prominent.
 Unlike the Golden Eagle, most Peregrines search for ledges on a rock face rather than a nest.
 They scrape out any debris that has fallen on the ledge during the winter or previous years.

-In 1991, the first pair since 1958 returned to Open Space & Mountain Parks.
+In 1991, the first pair since 1958 returned to Open Space and Mountain Parks.
 Due to increasing numbers in the United States, the Peregrine Falcon was downgraded from "Endangered" to "Threatened" on the federal endangered species list in 1999.
 These birds are protected by wildlife closures.

 The Prairie Falcon looks much like the Peregrine, although its coloration is overall more pale.
 Rather than a stark black and white contrast, Prairie Falcons have gray spots on a much whiter underside.
 Prairies are also far more common on Open Space and Mountain Parks than the Peregrines.
 Both species of falcons scrape debris out from the desired nest site.
 The ledge is known as an eyrie; sometimes potholes or other indentations in the rock face are used.
 These birds are protected by wildlife closures.